Germany: Are conservatives' plans on immigration legal? – DW – 01/29/2025

 Another part of Merz's plan is a "de facto entry ban for all people who do not have valid documents," even for asylum seekers who may have had to flee conflict in a hurry.

-Trying to circumvent these standards would not only flout EU law; it would inevitably lead to conflicts with neighboring countries.
+Trying to circumvent these standards would not only flout EU law but would inevitably lead to conflicts with neighboring countries.
 Austria has already declared that it would not "take back" any asylum seekers rejected by Germany.

 Bar is high for possible 'national emergency'

-There is a legal statute that Germany could use to declare a national emergency, and thus be allowed to close its borders.
+Germany could use a legal statute to declare a national emergency and thus be allowed to close its borders.
 Article 72 of the EU Treaty on the Functioning of the European Union (TFEU) was already mentioned by Merz following the Solingen attack as potential grounds for long-lasting border checks.

-This, too, however, would face a major legal hurdle.
-The government would first have to prove that the country was experiencing a national emergency, which would be difficult considering that current border controls have already significantly curbed irregular migration in recent years.
+This, too, however, would face a significant legal hurdle.
+The government would first have to prove that the country was experiencing a national emergency, which would be difficult considering current border controls have significantly curbed irregular migration in recent years.

 The current center-left Social Democrat (SPD)-led government has been quick to point this other, as well as the fact that most irregular migration could be ended by continuing to send refugees back to the first EU country they entered.